-7.3.2.
+7.3.3.
 Even and odd passes coherence

-The previous MSL trends were computed using as well ascending and descending passes, but when computing Jason-1 MSL slope separately for ascending and descending passes, differences are noticed.
-Figure 48 shows SLA slopes using Jason-1 GDRs (with ECMWF model wet troposphere correction) and T/P MGDRs.
+The previous MSL trends were computed using as well ascending and descending passes, but when computing Jason-1 MSL slope separately for ascending and descending passes, small differences are noticed.
+Figure 56 shows SLA slopes using Jason-1 GDRs (with ECMWF model wet troposphere correction) and T/P MGDRs.

-Jason-1 SLA slopes over the repetitive period are similar:
+Jason-1 SLA slopes over the repetitive period are :

-- 2.44 mm/yr using descending passes - 2.43 mm/yr using ascending passes
+- 2.67 mm/yr using descending passes - 2.59 mm/yr using ascending passes

 Indeed, the difference between msl with ascending or descending passes is very dependant of the considered period.
-Here there is no difference in case of Jason-1 on its repetitive orbit period, which differs from T/P (see right of figure 48) and from the 0.23mm/yr value calculated until the end of 2010 - from cycle 1 to 331 (see [47]).
+Here there is a difference lower than 0.1 mm/yr, which differs from T/P (see right of figure 56).
+There were no difference in case of Jason-1 on its repetitive orbit period (see [53]), which differed from the 0.23 mm/yr value calculated until the end of 2010 - from cycle 1 to